Knowit-Objectnet/oko-backend/README.md

 If you want to run without it, you will need to install Gradle.
 Furthermore, you'll need to have JDK 8 installed.
 We have been using 1.8.252.

+Before running locally, a database instance must be initialised.
+This can be done using the following command:
+`docker run -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=admin -e POSTGRES_DB=db -p 5432:5432 postgres:13.2`

 You can install dependencies and run the application with `gradle run`.

 ### Environment Variables